Assantis/devcontainers/README.md

 ## Some love for the maintainers of these images:

-A ready to use flutter container with android support: https://github.com/cirruslabs/docker-images-flutter
+A ready to use flutter image with android support: https://github.com/cirruslabs/docker-images-flutter

 A docker in docker image that just works: